websecurify/node-vortex/README.md

 	vortex shell my-node-name 	# starts interactive session on the selected node vortex halt my-node-name 	# halts the selected node

+To get the complete list of actions just use `actions`

+	vortex actions 	# get complete list of actions

 By the default Vortex reads the configuration from `vortex.json` located inside the current working directory.
 However, you can specify an alternative location with the `-f|--file` option.
 For example:

 	vortex -f path/to/folder 		# loads path/to/folder/vortex.json manifest